SAP/spartacus-docs/_pages/dev/content-security-policy.md

 Proper usage of <script>:

-Scripts loaded from a white-listed source using the <script> tag is still allowed:
+Scripts loaded from an allow-listed source using the <script> tag is still allowed:

 <script src = "foo.js" type = "text/javascript" > </script >